algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## gtxnsa f i

-- Opcode: 0x39 {uint8 transaction field index} {uint8 transaction field array index}
+- Encoding: 0x39 {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ith value of the array field F from the Ath transaction in the current group<br />`gtxnsa` can be called using `gtxns` with 2 immediates.
 - Availability: v3

 ## gload t i

-- Opcode: 0x3a {uint8 transaction group index} {uint8 position in scratch space to load from}
+- Encoding: 0x3a {uint8 transaction group index} {uint8 position in scratch space to load from}
 - Stack: ... &rarr; ..., any
 - Ith scratch space value of the Tth transaction in the current group
 - Availability: v4